Barrow Neurological Institute at Phoenix Children's

 Thanks to the multiple organizations, pediatric subspecialists, therapists, research associates, individuals and families who have provided program support, participated in research and helped Arizona adopt SMA newborn screening.

-- With the approval of Spinraza in 2016, more than 400 doses were administered by lumbar puncture, including patients with scoliosis and/or surgery, by Phoenix Children’s interventional radiologists.
-The Barrow at Phoenix Children’s team educated the nation in safe administration with novel outpatient procedures.
+• With the approval of Spinraza in 2016, more than 750 doses were administered by lumbar puncture including patients with scoliosis and/or surgery, by Phoenix Children’s interventional radiologists.
+The Barrow Neurological Institute at Phoenix Children’s team educated the nation in safe administration with novel outpatient procedures.

-- Single dose gene therapy, Zolgensma, approved in May 2019, has been administered to 11 patients at Barrow Neurological Institute at Phoenix Children’s (2 patients received it even before development of symptoms).
+• Single dose gene therapy, Zolgensma, approved in May 2019, has been administered to 23 patients at Barrow Neurological Institute at Phoenix Children’s with most patients now receiving therapy before exhibiting symptoms.

-Cure SMA (formerly Families of SMA) has developed a national network of treatment centers to establish standards of care, a registry to track outcomes, and has developed programs to prepare institutions for clinical SMA research.
-Because of our treatment efforts, Phoenix Children’s has been designated a CURE SMA REGIONAL SITE.
+Cure SMA (formerly Families of SMA) has developed a national network of treatment centers to establish standards of care, a registry to track outcomes from 2018-2024, and has developed programs to prepare institutions for clinical SMA research.
+Because of our treatment efforts, Phoenix Children’s has been designated a Cure SMA regional site.

 Our patients are participating in real world data acquisition to benefit all patients.
 As a result of this designation, in-state and regional referrals to the Barrow Neurological Institute at Phoenix Children’s Neuromuscular Program are increasing.